 7. Gaver Farm Fall Fun Fest

-Gaver Farm is home to 60 attractions for kids of all ages, and Fall Fun Fest is the perfect opportunity to experience every one of them.
-Hop a hayride to the alpaca house for a meet and greet, or swing into the barnyard and say hello to the sweet Donkey, George, who loves to watch over all of his other barnyard companions.
-Weekends bring with them the chance to pick your own apples and of course enjoy fresh cider donuts!
+Gaver Farm is home to 60 attractions for kids of all ages.
+Fall Fun Fest is the perfect opportunity to experience every one of them!
+Hop on a hayride to the alpaca house for a meet and greet or swing into the barnyard and say hello to the sweet donkey, George, who loves watching over all his other barnyard companions.
+Weekends bring with them the chance to pick your own apples and, of course, enjoy fresh cider donuts!

 8. Montpelier Farms Fall Festival

 Dates: September 16 – November 5, 2023